-Equity Investing with Dimensional in a Mutual Fund versus Exchange-Traded Fund
+Equity Investing with Dimensional in Mutual Funds, ETFs, and ETF Share Classes

 ETFs are often compared and contrasted with mutual funds.
-Our approach to managing ETFs offers the same components of value-add and cost-effective implementation as our approach to managing mutual funds.
+Some funds offer ETF share classes, which provide investors an additional access point to the underlying portfolio.
+While there is no one-size-fits-all solution, Dimensional’s approach to managing portfolios offers the same components of value-added and cost-effective implementation across vehicle structures.

-In this article, we highlight key areas of that approach and describe the nuances of applying it to an ETF structure versus a mutual fund.
-We also touch on some considerations that may be important to investors evaluating which vehicle to choose, such as implications for tax efficiency, the differences in how mutual funds and ETFs are bought and sold, and the types of costs encountered when investing in the two vehicles.
+In this article, we highlight key areas of that approach and describe the nuances of applying it to an ETF or an ETF share class structure versus a mutual fund.
+We also touch on some considerations that may be important to investors evaluating which vehicle to choose, such as the differences in how mutual funds and ETFs are bought and sold, and the types of costs encountered when investing in the two vehicles.

 One Investment Approach